mui/material-ui/docs/data/base/components/button/button.md

 ## Limitations

-If a `ButtonUnstyled` is customized with a non-button element (i.e. `<ButtonUnstyled component="span" />`), it will have the default behavior in relation to forms.
+If a `ButtonUnstyled` is customized with a non-button element (i.e. `<ButtonUnstyled component="span" />`), it will not submit the form it's in when clicked.
-That is, clicking on such button will not submit a form it's in.
 Similarly, `<ButtonUnstyled component="span" type="reset">` will not reset its parent form.